 - To manage a stable and hazard proof inventory control system.

-Thus, the net requirements of a firm are just as important as the gross requirements, and it is important it be calculated efficiently, to design an efficient production line.
+Thus, the net requirements of a firm are just as important as the gross requirements, and it must be calculated efficiently, to design an efficient production line.